Wildfire: Increasing risks due to climate change

-Heat waves, droughts, climate variability such as El Niño, and regional weather patterns such as high-pressure ridges can increase the risk and alter the behavior of wildfires dramatically.
-Years of precipitation followed by warm periods can encourage more widespread fires and longer fire seasons.
-Temperature affects wildfires in the same way, they dry out the load and make them more flammable.
-Since the mid-1980s, earlier snowmelt and associated warming has also been associated with an increase in length and severity of the wildfire season, or the most fire-prone time of the year, in the Western United States.
-Global warming may increase the intensity and frequency of droughts in many areas, creating more intense and frequent wildfires.
-A 2019 study indicates that the increase in fire risk in California may be attributable to human-induced climate change.
-A study of alluvial sediment deposits going back over 8,000 years found warmer climate periods experienced severe droughts and stand-replacing fires and concluded climate was such a powerful influence on wildfire that trying to recreate presettlement forest structure is likely impossible in a warmer future.
+Climate variability including heat waves, droughts, and El Niño, and regional weather patterns, such as high-pressure ridges, can increase the risk and alter the behavior of wildfires dramatically.
+Years of high precipitation can produce rapid vegetation growth, which when followed by warmer periods can encourage more widespread fires and longer fire seasons.
+High temperatures dry out the fuel loads and make them more flammable, increasing tree mortality and posing significant risks to global forest health.
+Since the mid-1980s, in the Western US, earlier snowmelt and associated warming have also been associated with an increase in length and severity of the wildfire season, or the most fire-prone time of the year.
+A 2019 study indicates that the increase in fire risk in California may be partially attributable to human-induced climate change.